ibm-cloud-docs/cloud-native-journey/kubernetes-on-vpc/cloud-native-onboarding-9-ci-cd.md

   - Kustomize
   - Razee

-- For a deep dive into the benefits and specifics of automating continuous integration and delivery, check out [Automate continuous integration](https://www.ibm.com/garage/method/practices/code/practice_continuous_integration) and [Build and deploy by using continuous delivery](https://www.ibm.com/garage/method/practices/deliver/practice_continuous_delivery) in the IBM Garage Methodology documentation.
+- For a deep dive into the benefits and specifics of automating continuous integration and delivery, check out [Automate continuous integration](https://www.ibm.com/garage/method/practices/code/practice_continuous_integration) and [Build and deploy by using continuous delivery](https://www.ibm.com/garage/method/practices/deliver/practice_continuous_delivery) in the {{site.data.keyword.IBM_notm}} Garage Methodology documentation.

 ## What's next
 {: #cloud-native-ci-cd-what-next}